cybnity/foundation/implementations-line/framework/immutable/designview-packages.md

 ```

 ## PERSISTENCE SUB-PACKAGE
-Include types of generic facts usable by logs store (e.g traceability implementation regarding facts occured on a write model or on a read model).
+Include types of generic facts usable by logs store (e.g traceability implementation regarding facts occurred on a write model or on a read model).

 ```mermaid
 %%{